Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Now, simply click the ‘Enable accessibility mode’ link at the top right corner of the screen.

 Activating the accessibility mode will reload the Widgets screen with a new interface.
-This new interface will now allow you to add all the available widgets using the ‘Add’ link next to the widget title.
+This new interface will now allow you to add available widgets using the ‘Add’ link next to the widget title.

 Add a Widget by Clicking the Add Link